 Toasters are interesting inventions that have made our lives easier.
 While not everyone will agree with this, those of us who enjoy the delicious crunch of toasted bread slices are grateful for every bite we get.

 But, have you ever stopped to think about toasters?
 Is it just a kitchen appliance you use daily without a second thought or would you like to learn some unique facts about them?
 Here are a few fun and random facts you probably have never heard before.

-Toasty Fact 1: The first toaster was invented by Alan MacMasters.
+Toasty Fact 1: The first electric toaster was invented by George Schneider.

-More about this invention and the story behind toasters can be found in my full guide on the history of toasters.
+More about this invention and the story behind toasters can be found in my article about the history of toasters.

 Toasty Fact 2: Toasters used to be stupidly expensive.

 When pop-up toasters became popular in the 1920s and 1930s, their cost was usually around $25.
-Taking inflation into account, that amount would be equivalent to approximately $400 in 2021.
+Considering inflation, that amount would be equivalent to approximately $400 in 2021.
 For a device that burns your beard, that’s just a bit too much.

-However, today it’s a different story.
-You can find yourself a good toaster for under $20.
+However, today it’s a different story as you can find yourself a good toaster for under $20.
 We came a long way, didn’t we?

 Toasty Fact 3: Toasters are an important part of history.